-In short cloud computing liberates organisations from devoting precious time, people and budget to activities that don’t directly contribute to the bottom line while still obtaining IT infrastructure capabilities
+In short cloud computing liberates organisations from devoting precious time, people and budget to activities that don’t directly contribute to the bottom line while still obtaining IT infrastructure capabilities to its fullest.

-The second a company needs more bandwidth than usual, a cloud-based service can instantly meet the demand because of the vast capacity of the service’s remote servers.
+when a company needs more bandwidth than usual, a cloud-based service can instantly meet the demand because of the vast capacity of the service’s remote servers.
 In fact, this flexibility is so crucial that 65% of respondents to an InformationWeek survey said “the ability to quickly meet business demands” was an important reason to move to cloud computing.

 When companies start relying on cloud-based services, they no longer need complex disaster recovery plans.
-Cloud computing providers take care of most issues, and they do it faster.
+Cloud computing providers take care of most issues, and they do it faster using the latest.
 A recent survey found that businesses using the cloud were able to resolve issues in an average of 2.1 hours, nearly four times faster than businesses that didn’t use the cloud (8 hours).
 The same study found that mid-sized businesses had the best recovery times of all, taking almost half the time of larger companies to recover.

 Cloud computing services are typically pay as you go, so there’s no need for capital expenditure at all.
 And because cloud computing is much faster to deploy, businesses have minimal project start-up costs and predictable ongoing operating expenses.